dblsBR/dblsBR/README.md

 I love to teach and I learn a lot by teaching!
 My first official experience with teaching was when I was in high school.
 I attended a great technical institute in Brazil, the [Federal Institute of Education, Science, and Technology (Federal Institute for short)](https://www2.ifal.edu.br/campus/palmeira), where I had the chance to be a teaching assistance for the physics class.

-During my bachelor, I had the chance to be an official (and extra-official) TA for a bunch of courses such as introduction to programming, analytical geometry, calculus, and operations research.
+During my bachelor's degree, I had the chance to be an official (and extra-official) TA for a bunch of courses such as introduction to programming, analytical geometry, calculus, and operations research.
+During my first M.S. degree in Industrial Engineering (Optimization) at the [Federal University of Pernambuco, Brazil](https://www.ufpe.br/en/dep), I was a partial TA for the graph theory class.

+During my Ph.D. program in Clemson, I was a TA for:
+* IE 8590 Capstone Design Project (Instructor: Dr. [Ozgur Kabadurmus](https://www.uwec.edu/profiles/kabaduro/))
+* IE 3860 Production Planning and Control (Instructor: Dr. Thomas Sharkey)
+* IE 4460/6460 Modeling and Analysis of Manufacturing Systems (Instructor: Dr. [Bill Ferrell](https://www.clemson.edu/cecas/departments/ie/people/faculty/ferrell.html))

 ## Service, Communities, Outreach